maborak/ai-course-generator/README.md

-# ai-tips-generator
-Using OpenAI generate PDF or Markdown files with tips and tricks

-# AI Tips Generator
+# AI Knowledge Generator

-Generate expert-level tips on any technical topic using OpenAI’s GPT API or Ollama, and automatically export the output in **Markdown, HTML, EPUB, and PDF** formats—with custom styling and syntax highlighting.
-Supports multi-engine selection for flexible AI backend usage.
+Generate comprehensive educational content on any technical topic using OpenAI's GPT API or Ollama.
+Create professional ebooks, guides, and tutorials with **Markdown, HTML, EPUB, and PDF** formats—complete with custom styling and syntax highlighting.
+Perfect for creating educational materials, technical documentation, and learning resources.

 ---

 ## Features

+- **Versatile Content Generation:** Create various types of educational content:
+  - Tips and Tricks
+  - How-to Guides
+  - Best Practices
+  - Tutorials
+  - Technical Documentation
+  - Learning Resources
-- **Flexible Topic Selection:** Choose your topic, category, expertise level, and number of tips from the command line.
+- **Flexible Topic Selection:** Choose your topic, category, expertise level, and content quantity from the command line.
-- **Multi-Engine Support:** Use OpenAI GPT-4.1 or Ollama for tip generation.
+- **Multi-Engine Support:** Use OpenAI GPT-4/3.5 or Ollama for content generation.
-- **OpenAI GPT-4.1 Integration:** Automatically generates concise, high-quality tips.
+- **OpenAI Integration:**
+  - Support for multiple models (GPT-4, GPT-3.5-turbo)
+  - Streaming responses with `--openai-stream`
+  - Automatic token counting and cost estimation
+- **Ollama Integration:**
-- **Ollama Integration:** Supports local or remote Ollama servers with customizable models.
+  - Supports local or remote Ollama servers
-- **Automatic File Conversion:**
+  - Customizable models (llama2, mistral, etc.)
+  - Streaming support with `--ollama-stream`
+  - Optional thinking process with `--ollama-no-think`
+- **Professional Output Formats:**
-  - Markdown (`.md`)
+  - Markdown (`.md`) for easy editing and version control
-  - HTML (`.html`) with custom CSS
+  - HTML (`.html`) with custom CSS for web viewing
-  - EPUB (`.epub`) with embedded metadata
+  - EPUB (`.epub`) with embedded metadata for e-readers
-  - PDF (`.pdf`) via [Pandoc](https://pandoc.org/) and [WeasyPrint](https://weasyprint.org/)
+  - PDF (`.pdf`) for professional printing and sharing
 - **Idempotent Output:** Will not overwrite existing files unless you specify `--force`.
 - **Configurable Output Filename:** All output files are named using your topic, category, expertise level, engine, and model.
-- **Ollama Streaming Output:** Enable live streaming of Ollama LLM responses for real-time progress with `--ollama-stream`.
 - **Embedded Metadata:** EPUB and other formats include metadata such as title, author, category, expertise level, model, and more.
 - **Overview Section:** Each generated document includes an AI-written overview/introduction tailored to the topic and expertise level.
+- **Monitoring Tools:** Use `--check` to verify all output formats can be generated correctly.

 ---